 Freedom of Information

-Silverdale Medical Practice has developed a publication scheme, as required by the Freedom of Information Act 2002, which requires every public authority to specific what information they publish (in terms of information ‘classes’), how the information is made available, and whether it is available free of charge or upon payment.
-It does not cover personal information such as patient records which are covered by the Data Protection Act.
+Silverdale Medical Practice has developed a publication scheme, as required by the Freedom of Information Act 2002, which requires every public authority to specify what information they publish (in terms of information ‘classes’), how the information is made available, and whether it is available free of charge or upon payment.
+It does not cover personal information such as patient records, which are covered by the Data Protection Act.

 Your rights to information

-The Freedom of Information Act 2000 recognises that members of the public have the right to know how public services are organised and run, how much they cost and how the decisions are made.
+The Freedom of Information Act 2000 (FOIA) recognises that members of the public have the right to know how public services are organised and run, how much they cost and how decisions are made.

 Responding to Requests